-For eligible participants, the SBWIB can provide laptops and hotspots by way of supportive services through its four AJCCs to support access to services, as well as training to support telework.
-Several partners adapted all program services to virtual platforms.
-DOR, the SBWIB and various school districts recently partnered to provide a WIOA/DOR services virtual town hall information session to parents of students with disabilities to inform them of workshops, supportive services, resources, food and clothing, and employment opportunities.
+For eligible participants, the SBWIB may provide laptops and hotspots by way of supportive services through its four AJCCs to support access to services, as well as training and telework.

-Examples of the SBWIB's strategies to promote online access include:
+SBWIB and partners lead virtual town hall information sessions to inform the community about services to vulnerable populations including individuals with disabilities, foster youth, homeless and housing insecure individuals, and others.
+Other examples of the SBWIB's strategies that involve or promote online access include:

-South Bay FIBER Network (SBFN): The SBWIB also has plans in place to upgrade all AJCC facilities with state-of-the-art, high-speed broadband internet.
-It is part of a multipronged strategy to bridge the digital divide, support job creation, stimulate economic development, support business retention and invest in layoff aversion.
-The newly completed South Bay FIBER Network (SBFN) is a broadband internet Fiber ring that connects cities in the region to the network.
+South Bay FIBER Network (SBFN): The SBWIB upgraded all AJCC facilities with state-of-the-art, high-speed broadband internet.
+This effort was part of a multi-pronged strategy to bridge the digital divide, support job creation, stimulate economic development, support business retention and invest in layoff aversion.
+The South Bay FIBER Network (SBFN) is a broadband internet Fiber ring that connects cities in the region to the network.
 The project was initiated with seed funding provided by the SBWIB to commission a fiber-optic study to assess the broadband capacity in the region.
-Findings led to a partnership between the SBWIB, the South Bay Cities Council of Governments, cities in the South Bay, L.A.
-County Supervisor Mark Ridley Thomas, and other partners and stakeholders to envision and build new digital infrastructure to supply the region with high-speed, low-cost internet access.
+Findings led to a partnership between the SBWIB, the South Bay Cities Council of Governments, cities in the South Bay, the County Board of Supervisors, and other partners and stakeholders to envision and build new digital infrastructure to supply the region with high-speed, low-cost internet access.